-- 1. Submit a completed admission application (Application Deadline will be December 31st) for the following fall term. - 2.
-Two (2) recommendation forms must be submitted. - 3.
-Complete the RAD Packet found in the application and the College's website - 4.
-Be eighteen (18) years of age or older by the starting school year. - 5.
-Have a college or high school current cumulative GPA of 2.5. - 6.
-High school or college biology and/or physics within the last 10 years with a "C" or better. - 7.
+- 1. Submit a completed admission application (Application Deadline will be December 31st) for the following year. - 2.
+Two (2) letters of recommendation must be submitted. - 3.
+Eighteen (18) years of age or older by the starting school year. - 4.
+Have a college or high school current cumulative GPA of 2.5. - 5.
+High school or college physics within the last 10 years with a "C" or better. - 6.
+High school or college biology with lab, within the last 10 years with a "C" or better. - 7.
+RVCC Functions and modeling I Math or equivalent is recommended. - 8.
+Successfully completed A & P I and II with a "C" or higher including lab is recommended. - 9.
 Official transcripts - a.
 High school or GED scores - b.
-College transcripts - 8.
-Attend an on campus or previously recorded "Info Session" - 9.
-Attend a faculty interview which will be scheduled once the application checklist items are complete.
+College transcripts - 10.
+One eight (8) hours observation/shadow experience in a radiology department is not required, but highly recommended. - 11.
+Schedule and attend a faculty interview and be considered a "recommended" applicant perfaculty determination. - 12.
+Attend an on campus or previously recorded "Info Session"